JensKlimke/finance-app/README.md

 ### API
-- [ ] Return {code: 200, object: {...}} from api when successful and handle code correctly
+- [ ] Return {code: 200, payload: {...}} from api when successful and handle code correctly
 - [ ] Remove all unnecessary information from API -> Calculate in frontend
 - [ ] Change log and historical data for entries
 - [ ] Put reference in query and not in body of entry (e.g. order: account should be set as query parameter)
-- [ ] When sub-data is loaded (e.g. orders for an account ID), set reference (account ID) in response on the level of page, results, ...
+- [x] (Obsolete, no sub-data) When sub-data is loaded (e.g. orders for an account ID), set reference (account ID) in response on the level of page, results, ...
   - {results: Array, page: 1, limit: 100, totalPages: 1, totalResults: 73, reference: 0abcdef...}
   - Can be used to check if the data contains to the right reference